-Seekers Church supports many missions and ministries in the United States and other countries.
-The amount budgeted for international giving this year is 20% of what we expect to receive in offerings over the course of the year.
+Seekers Church continues to support many missions and ministries in the United States and other countries.
+The amount budgeted for international giving in 2016 approached 25% of what we expected to receive in offerings over the course of the year.
 Once our budget for the year was approved, and the overall amount available for international giving had been determined by the Stewards of Seekers Church, all members of the faith community were invited to request support for missions or ministries where they are personally involved.

-After worship on February 17th the community affirmed support for eight international missions and ministries:
+After worship on Februry 21st the community affirmed support for nine international missions and ministries:

 Bokamoso Youth Foundation – Winterveldt, South Africa